Text only | Skip links

 • providing further feedback on the sustainability plan as appropriate.

 Once the project is under way, OSS Watch will continue to provide support services on request.
-These services include:
+To ensure that These services include:

 • advising on licensing issues as they arise;